As soon as you hear – probiotics are good for treating yeast infections — you might finally feel a ray of hope for tackling your feminine problem.

 Here is the list of bacterial strains you have to look out for in a probiotic supplement.

-It is one of the important bacterial strains for probiotics.
+Acidophilus for yeast infection is the most important bacterial strains to look for in a probiotic supplement.
 It will enhance the immune system, reduce the candida overgrowth.
 Taking this continually prevents the recurrence of yeast infections in future.

 Lactobacillus acidophilus DDS-1, Lactobacillus casei, Lactobacillus plantarum, Lactobacillus salivarius, Lactobacillus rhamnosus, Lactobacillus brevis are the different acidophilus strains.